wp-plugins/dpabadbotwp/readme.txt

 == 1.11 ==
 Undid some of the upgrades in 1.09 to make it less prone to spurios memory problems.
 == 1.12 ==
-Mde some code more compatible with WordPress and checked if file existed.
+Made some code more compatible with WordPress and checked if file existed.
+== 1.13 ==
+Found out that when you upgrade any plugin, WordPress will delete the existing plugin before downloading the upgrade version.
+Since this plugin saves all settings in the plugin directory all settings were lost upon upgrading.
+With version 1.13 a separate directory is created .../wp-contents/plugins/dpabadbotwpdata/ and all settings are saved in the altrnative sub-directory.
+Thus even after upgrading the original seetings are still available.

+Changed all variable names to begin with $spmywp_.
+== 1.14 ==
+changed permission of .../wp-content/plugins/dpabadbotwpdata/ sub-directory to 0775 & stop recording visitors not logged in

 == Upgrade Notice ==
 == 1.01 ==